-Reproductive health deals with the reproductive processes, functions, and systems at all stages of life.
-Reproductive health includes sexual health, the purpose of which is the enhancement of life and personal relations.
-And not merely counseling and care related to reproduction and sexually transmitted diseases.”
+Reproductive health does not only mean any abnormality related to the reproductive system.
+Reproductive health includes sexual health, the purpose of which is the enhancement of personal relations and awareness.
+It does not merely refers to counselling and care for sexually transmitted diseases and reproduction.

 Components of Reproductive Health